compwright/codeigniter-cli-bootstrap/README.md

 define('CRON_CI_INDEX', '/var/www/vhosts/intranet/index.php');   // Your CodeIgniter main index.php file
 ```

-**No errors or output and the script doesn't seem to run.**
+### No errors or output and the script doesn't seem to run:

-Apparently some authentication libraries, such as Michael Wales' Erkana authentication library,
-cause this sort of behaviour (it's possible that any code that depends on sessions could cause this).
+Make sure PHP error logging is turned on that your PHP error log is writable.

-Just use some conditional logic testing to see if the CRON constant is defined before auto-loading
+Code that depends on sessions may cause this.
+Use some conditional logic to see if the `CRON` constant
-any authentication libraries.
+is defined before auto-loading any authentication libraries.